The Climate-Integrated Enterprise

 Diagnose

-Identify where climate-related risks, constraints and opportunities are missed, diluted or considered too late in current planning and decision-makin
+Identify where climate-related risks, constraints and opportunities are missed, diluted or considered too late in current planning and decision-making.

 Focus on the decision points, planning processes and governance forums where change would have the greatest effect.